imadBelattar/Spring-Boot-Angular/README.md

 In the Keycloak admin console, click on the Master dropdown in the top-left corner and select **Add realm**.
 Name the realm `gestion-intervention`.

-### Configure Realm Settings

-Set the Root URL, Redirect URI, and Web Origin as per your application's requirements.
-Ensure the URLs match your application's deployment settings.

 ### Create a Client

 Go to the **Clients** tab in your new realm.